 Your Email Address

-Submitted articles are to be 500 to 1500 words written in either Microsoft Word, ASCI Text, or Word Perfect and submitted via email to email@example.com.
+Submitted articles by the Service Provider are to be 500 to 1200 words written in either Microsoft Word or Word Perfect and submitted via email to email@example.com.
+Submission of an article indicates you agree to follow the terms and conditions of this agreement.

 Articles can be on any retirement benefits, finance, or lifestyle subject that the Service Provider has information to impart to our site visitors.
-Comments received for submitted articles will be forwarded to the author.
+Any comments received for submitted articles will be forwarded to the author's email address.
 The author has the option to reply to comments if they desire.
 If the author replies to a comment, the author MUST submit a copy via email to firstname.lastname@example.org for our records and for posting on the site if deemed appropriate.

 The Service Provider agrees that no compensation will be paid by the Company for contributed articles or for any other activities associated with this agreement.
 The Company will not pay royalties, expenses or any other compensation of any kind for services provided.
 However, the Company will provide direct internet web links to the Service Provider’s web site and include a bio on the Guest Writer page.
 The Service Provider may also include links to their web site in all submitted articles.

+The service provider certifies that they hold the copyright in the submitted article.
 Any copyrightable articles (collectively, the "Work Product") developed in whole or in part by the Service Provider in connection with the Services shall be the exclusive property of the Service Provider.
 The Service Providers extends unlimited and unrestricted use rights of all submitted articles and content to the Company.
-These rights will survive the term of the signed agreement and the Company retains the right to continue to use all submitted articles and content in any published work including but not limited to www.federalretirement.net.
+These rights will survive the term of this agreement and the Company retains the right to continue to use all submitted articles and content in any published work including but not limited to www.federalretirement.net and www.fedretire.net.